tretre91/ccalc/README.md

 ### Numeric values

-Valid numeric values are ints and floats (both in decimal and scientific notation):
+Valid numeric values are integers and floats (both in decimal and scientific notation):

 ```
 >> 2